-Bobby was born Dec.
+Bobby was born on Dec.
 28, 1931, in Roland, Okla., to James Curtis and Effie Sagely.
-His family relocated to Southern California, where he graduated from high school and entered the Air Force.
+His family relocated to Southern California where he graduated high school and entered the Air Force.

-Bobby worked at Space Technology Labs in 1956 as a computer operator in the early days of space exploration.
+Bobby worked at Space Technology Labs in 1956 as a computer operator in the early days of space explorations.
 In 1961, the family moved to New York to work for American Airlines on the installation of its automated Sabre System.
-After that, it was on to the T.R.W, San Juan Capistrano Test Facility where the L.E.M. engine for the first moon landing was being tested.
-From there, he was transferred to Anaheim to become western region manager for T.R.W.
+After that, it was on to T.R.W.
+San Juan Capistrano Test Facility where the L.E.M. engine for the first moon landing was being tested.
+From there he was transferred to Anaheim to become western region manager for T.R.W.
 Credit Data.

-He is survived by his bride of 60 years, Eleanor “Ele” Sagely; children Robert John (Pamela) Sagely, Michael Jerome (Stacy) Sagely and Kathleen Sagely (Roy) Goodwin; grandchildren Olivia Seich, Kaitlyn Sagely, Mitchell Sagely, Isabella Sagely and Anthony Sagely; great-granddaughter, Lisette Seich; and his sister, Norma Lee Beller of Texas.
+He is survived by his bride of 60 years, Eleanor “Ele” Sagely; three children, Robert John (Pamela) Sagely, Michael Jerome (Stacy) Sagely and Kathleen Sagely (Roy) Goodwin; grandchildren Olivia Seich, Kaitlyn Sagely, Mitchell Sagely, Isabella Sagely and Anthony Sagely; great-granddaughter, Lisette Seich; and his sister, Norma Lee Beller of Texas.